ilg-physics-ucsb/physics6-manual/6CL/lab1.md

 :::Card Intro This Week

 This week we will investigate Reflection and Refraction.
-After a short review of the theory governing the reflection and refraction of light by surfaces and prisms, you will tackle a few &ldquo;virtual&rdquo; experiments by using simulations or interacting with videos.
+After a short review of the theory governing the reflection and refraction of light by surfaces and prisms, you will tackle a few "virtual" experiments by using simulations or interacting with videos.

 :::
 # Introduction